 Just because miracles don’t happen as we imagine them in our almost childlike expectations such as: “I want this job now.”
 “I want to be rich,” “I want to go out with that person,” “I want that car, that dress, that …,” we disregard them as non-existent.

 And if it does not manifest itself instantly, it’s not a miracle.
 If we are ignorant of the great miracles around us, how can we expect to recognise the myriad of small ones?
 As we grow up, we accept and adjust our perception of “real life”.

 Rather than finding a new way for miracles being part of this “life” we deem them ridiculous and not being real.
 How sad for us.
 How could we ever be so blind?

 How often has it happened to any of us, when we have found ourselves in a seemingly hopeless situation.
 When we were unable to imagine anything to lift us out of our despair?
-All is so clear – the load is so heavy – our sorrow pulls us down on our knees.
+All is so clear – the load is so heavy – our sorrow pulls us down to our knees.
 We are engulfed by an enormous wave of emotion, clouding every thought.

 Whatever we do drags us deeper into our misery, the mount in front of us incessantly turns into a mountain.
 Everything seems to reinforce the total agony.
 And then a friend touches us compassionately, finds words of understanding easing the pain.
 A miracle?
 We could not see a way, suddenly there is one.